ashleemboyer/ashleemboyer/src/posts/2019-08/react-firebase-blog-01.md

 Welcome!
 This is the first in a series of posts that will teach you how to build a blog site using React and Firebase.
 This one will probably be the longest because there are few things to do to set everything up.

 At the end of this post, you'll have learned how to connect your app to Firebase and pull some data from [Firebase's Realtime Database](https://firebase.google.com/docs/database).
-Next time, we'll set up all of our CRUD (create, read, update, & delete) functions.
+Next time, we'll start setting up our CRUD functions with a "Create Post" feature.
 After that, we'll see what we can do to make an interface on the frontend that will make it easy to call our CRUD functions and easy to create more interesting functions.

 Ready to get started? :)